yamafaktory/lumberjack.vim/README.md

 This scheme should work on 256-color terminals and in GVim, even if you are a hipster.

 ## Installation
-You can use your favorite plugin manager or go with the awesome [vim-plug](https://github.com/junegunn/vim-plug) then do the following:
+You can use your favorite plugin manager or go with the awesome [vim-plug](https://github.com/junegunn/vim-plug) and then do the following:

 1. Add `Plug 'yamafaktory/lumberjack.vim'` to .vimrc
 2. Run `:PlugInstall`